-Did you know that traditional “silver” fillings contain more mercury than silver?
-Most are almost 50 percent mercury, with the remaining material an amalgam of different metals, like silver, copper, and zinc.
+Did you know that traditional “silver” fillings contain almost 50 percent mercury, with the remaining material an amalgam of different metals, like silver, copper, and zinc.

-Dr. Azarbal is a mercury-free dentist.
+Dr. Arash Azarbal is a mercury-free cosmetic dentist.
 His dental fillings are made of white composite resin, which provides a beautiful, cosmetic, and safe result.

 Should I Be Worried About Mercury?

 Mercury is a heavy metal that is highly toxic if ingested in any form.
-For years dentists and other health professionals believed that the mercury in amalgam dental fillings was not released into the body.
-Recent research has indicated that chewing pressures over time cause a small amount of mercury vapor to be released from dental fillings, which may result in incremental exposure over time.
+Research has indicated that chewing pressures over time cause a small amount of mercury vapor to be released from dental fillings, which may result in incremental exposure over time.

 There has never been any proven association between the mercury in dental fillings and any illness or reaction.
 However, since more has been learned about mercury exposure in other areas, many people are concerned about mercury exposure from dental work.